 “I definitely want to be looking at what their recommendations are, and I hope that we are looking at zoning for increased density and infill — understanding that our population will be moving to a less car-centric approach and if we can start looking to that and making sure that we are putting the infrastructure in place to support bicycle and pedestrian use,” Magill said.

-Albemarle County Supervisor-elect, Donna Price, gives a post-win interview.
+Democratic Albemarle County Supervisor-elect, Donna Price, who won in a politically split district,gives a post-win interview.

 Credit: Charlotte Rene Woods | Charlottesville Tomorrow